release-it/release-it/docs/github-releases.md

 status.

 - Use `--no-increment` to skip updating the version.
-- Use `--no-git` to skip Git actions.
+- Use `--no-git` to skip Git commit, tag, push (when the tag is already there).
-- Use `--no-npm` to skip publishing to npm if there's a `package.json`.
+- Use `--no-npm` to skip publishing to npm (if there's a `package.json`).
+- Use `--github.update` to update the GitHub release.

 Use the other options to update the release, such as `--github.assets` to add assets.
 Note that the `draft` and `preRelease` options are `false` by default, but can be set explicitly using e.g. `--no-github.draft` or